Royal Icing Recipe

 overhead shot of royal icing ingredients in bowls on a table

-1. Beat the egg whites: First, use the whisk attachment or paddle attachment on your stand mixer to beat the egg whites at medium speed until they are frothy.
-This should take about a minute.
+Beat the egg whites: I use the whisk or paddle attachment on my stand mixer to beat the egg whites at medium speed until they look frothy, which takes about 1 minute.

-2. Add the sugar and vanilla: Then, turn the mixer to medium-low speed and slowly add the vanilla and powdered sugar.
-Just add the sugar a little bit at a time to let it incorporate slowly.
+Add the sugar and vanilla: I set the mixer to medium low speed and slowly pour in the vanilla and powdered sugar.
+I add the sugar a little at a time so it blends smoothly into the egg whites.

-3. Beat until stiff: After it is completely mixed, turn the mixer up to medium-high speed and beat until stiff peaks form and it is the desired consistency.
-Add more powdered sugar if it is not thick enough.
+Beat until stiff: After everything is mixed, I raise the mixer to medium high speed and beat until stiff peaks form and the icing reaches the thickness I want.
+I add a little more powdered sugar if it needs to be thicker.

-4. Mix icing and food coloring: Now, divide the icing into small bowls, mix in a few drops of food coloring, and stir until it is the color you like.
-Cover with plastic wrap if you are not ready to use it right away.
+Mix icing and food coloring: I divide the icing into small bowls, add a few drops of food coloring, and stir until I reach the shade I want.
+I cover each bowl with plastic wrap if I am not using it right away so the icing stays smooth.

 holding a spoon over white royal icing in a small bowl